\'Ez fields: Sharpness and applications to large fields

-We also see that Theorem B is sharp.
+We also see that Corollary A is sharp.
 Suppose $K$ is large and imperfect.
 Let $F$ be the image of the Frobenius $K \to K$.
 Then $F$ is existentially definable, infinite, and has empty $\Sa E_K$-interior by Proposition~\ref{prop:subfield}, so $F$ is not an \'ez subset of $K$.

 \meno Corollary~\ref{cor:subfield} follows by the arguments above.

 \begin{corollary} If $K$ is \'ez then $K$ does not define an infinite proper subfield of $K$. \end{corollary}

 This allows us to easily give examples of large perfect fields which are not \'ez.
 We follow \cite[Example 9]{Fehm-subfield}.
 Let $L$ be a characteristic zero field and $L((x,y))$ be the fraction field of the formal power series ring $L[[x,y]]$.
 Then $L((x,y))$ is large~\cite{Pop-henselian}, $L((x,y))$ defines $L[[x,y]]$~\cite[Theorem 3.34]{model-theoretic-algebra}, and by a theorem of Delon $L[[x,y]]$ defines the subfield $\Qq$~\cite[Theorem 2.1]{delon-formal-power-series}.
 Therefore $L((x,y))$ is not \'ez.